 There’s no shortage of bizarre roadside attractions in Vermont.
-Many are quick stops or are completely ignorable… depending of your objective.
-Since our objective was to “find bizarre things in small town America,” we made an effort to find the three attractions below.
+Many are quick stops or are completely ignorable… depending on your objective.
+Since our objective was to “find bizarre things in small-town America,” we made an effort to find the three attractions below.

 Rocket & Rhino Head